Pupils be competent in their Mother Tongue Language and understand their culture.

 In line with MOE Malay Language vision of ‘Arif Budiman’, at the end of primary school, we hope that the pupils will know and understand the language and culture as part of the multiracial community in Singapore.
 We hope that the pupils are not only knowledgeable but able to contribute positively to society.

 Differentiated learning caters to pupils with different learning profile and ability.
-This is to gradually build up pupils’ competency and understanding in the language.
+This gradually builds pupils’ competency and understanding in the language.
 Explicit teaching of Malay Language will help pupils to improve on their mastery of the language.

 The ML syllabus focus on listening, speaking, reading, writing, written interaction as well as oral interaction skills.
 These skills are taught so that pupils are able to communicate and interact effectively and with confidence.